okta/samples-nodejs-express-4/custom-login/README.md

 Before running this sample, you will need the following:

 * An Okta Developer Org, you can sign up for one at https://developer.okta.com/signup/.
 * An OIDC application in your Org, configured for Web mode.
 You can find instructions [here][OIDC Web Application Setup Instructions].
 When following the wizard, use the default properties.
-They are are designed to work with our sample applications.
+They are designed to work with our sample applications.

 [OIDC Web Application Setup Instructions]: https://developer.okta.com/authentication-guide/implementing-authentication/auth-code#1-setting-up-your-application